HSE Training Fines 2024–2025: The Real Cost of Poor Training Records

 The Pattern Behind the Fines

-• Training was inconsistent — some workers trained, others not.
+- Training was inconsistent or only informal — some workers properly trained, others given little more than brief verbal instruction.

 What HSE Inspectors Actually Look For